-Personally, I have struggled with anxiety, specifically while gaining higher education.
+Personally, I have struggled with anxiety, specifically while in school.
 I finally opened up to my primary physician and learned that I had acute anxiety (like a mild diagnosis of generalized anxiety disorder).

 I would panic when in social situations often isolating and I would be incredibly quiet.
-I would have an increase in heart rate, sweating and occasionally I would get headaches.
+My heart would beat out of my chest, I would start sweating and occasionally I would get headaches.
 I would worry about ANY and EVERYTHING!
 So much so, I would often stay alone or around a close nit of friends.

 Anxiety prevented me from doing things that came so easily to others.
 I would struggle to speak in crowds, stand up for myself, or even be around a large amount of people.
 I would get headaches, my appetite would disappear and I would disappear right along with it.